100 years of history

 To find out more about our long and eventful history, browse the illustrated timeline below.

-either by using the arrows or by dragging the timeline left and right.
+You can scroll through the events either by using the arrows or by dragging the timeline left and right.
 If the timeline has trouble loading please refresh the page.